ImogeneCampion/PharmaOnline/README.md

 **PharmaOnline** is a project whose main goal is to facilitate access to health related products, especially pharmaceuticals, in Haiti.
 Often, it is difficult for people to find their prescribed drugs (*and sometimes even over-the-counter drugs*) around Haiti's cities due to various reasons.

-- Scarcity of the drugs itself
+- Scarcity of the drugs themselves

 - An unorganized system